kittykatattack/hexi/README.md

 ```
 (This assumes that your Hexi instance is called `g`);

-Just refer to the module name using lowerCamelCase.
+Just refer to the module name using **lowerCamelCase**.
 That means you can
 access the Smoothie module as `smoothie` and the Sprite Utilities
 module as `spriteUtilities`.

 There are two exceptions to this convention.
 You can access the Pixi
 global object directly as `PIXI`.
-The functions in the Sound.js module
+Also, the functions in the Sound.js module
 are also only accessible as top-level global objects.
 This is was done
 to simplify the way these modules are integrated with Hexi, and
 maintain the widest possible cross-platform compatibility.

+If you're a developer and would like to contribute to Hexi, the best
+way is to contribute new and improved features to these modules.
+Or,
+if you're really ambitious, propose a new module to the Hexi
+development team (in this repo's [Issues](https://github.com/kittykatattack/hexi/issues),
+and maybe we'll add it to Hexi's core!)

 <a id='quickstart'></a>
 Hexi quick start